Tazemetostat: History

 The U.S. Food and Drug Administration (FDA) approved tazemetostat in January 2020, based on the results of a clinical trial (NCT02601950) enrolling 62 subjects with metastatic or locally advanced epithelioid sarcoma.
 During the clinical trial, subjects received 800 milligrams (mg) of tazemetostat twice a day until the disease progressed or the subject reached an unacceptable level of toxicity.
 Tumor response assessments were performed every eight weeks during the clinical trial.
 The trial measured how many subjects experienced complete or partial shrinkage (by a certain amount) of their tumors during treatment (overall response rate).
 The overall response rate was 15%, with 1.6% of subjects having a complete response and 13% having a partial response.
 Of the nine subjects that had a response, six (67%) subjects had a response lasting six months or longer.

 The trial was conducted at 22 sites in France, United Kingdom, Taiwan, Italy, Canada, Belgium, and the United States.

 The FDA granted the application for tazemetostat accelerated approval and orphan drug designation.
 The FDA granted the approval of Tazverik to Epizyme Inc.

+On March 9, 2026 Ipsen voluntarily withdrew tazemetostat across all indications and in all markets.
+Ipsen cited the advice from the data monitoring committee who observed adverse events of secondary hematologic malignancies in the SYMPHONY-1 study.
+Ipsen's partner in China, Hutchmed, also withdrew tazemetostat in mainland China, Hong Kong and Macau.